-Analysis simple means to study or examine the structure of something, elements, system requirements in detail, and methodical way.
+Analysis simple means to study or examine the structure of something, elements, and system requirements in detail, and methodical way.
 Structured analysis and Object-oriented analysis both are important for software development and are analysis techniques used in software engineering.
 But both are different from each other.

 1. Structured Analysis :

-Structured analysis is method of development that allows and gives permission to the analyst to understand and know about the system and all of its activities in a logical way.
+Structured analysis is a method of development that allows and gives permission to the analyst to understand and know about the system and all of its activities in a logical way.
 It is simply a graphic that is used to specify the presentation of the application.

 2. Object-Oriented Analysis :

-Object-Oriented Analysis (OOA) is technical approach generally used for analyzing and application designing, system designing, or even business designing just by applying object-oriented programming even with the use of visual modeling throughout the process of development to just simply guide the stakeholder communication and quality of the product. it is actually a process of discovery where a team of development understands and models all the requirements of the system.
+Object-Oriented Analysis (OOA) is a technical approach generally used for analyzing and application designing, system designing, or even business designing just by applying object-oriented programming even with the use of visual modeling throughout the process of development to just simply guide the stakeholder communication and quality of the product. it is actually a process of discovery where a team of developers understands and models all the requirements of the system.

 Difference Between Structured and Object-oriented analysis :